-1 Last Year's Commitments × Progress Comment Scrutiny A - Address requirements of the En vir We will implement the tree strategy to improve the environment and mitigate the effects of air and noise pollution in our more populated areas (This applies primarily to trees on land owned or managed by CCC, but could equally well apply to other land e.g. land managed by other members of the Pubic Service Board, and Town and Community Councils).
+Last Year's Commitments √ Progress Comment Scrutiny A - Address requirements of the En vir onment (Wales) Act 2016 We will implement the tree strategy to improve the environment and mitigate the effects of air and noise pollution in our more populated areas (This applies primarily to trees on land owned or managed by CCC, but could equally well apply to other land e.g. land managed by other members of the Pubic Service Board, and Town and Community Councils).
 (Ref 14822) MF5-23 A Draft Strategy has been prepared and is currently undergoing consultation with other authority departments.
 Consideration is being given to the development of an action plan to support the strategy as a second phase of work.
 Progress has been somewhat delayed due to other work priorities, but a revised programme plan for delivery has been developed with CMT consideration in early summer.
 Comments on the draft strategy have been invited from other relevant divisions.
-Alongside the strategy an Action Plan will be developed. Е&РР We will work towards ensuring that CCC meets its Biodiversity and Ecosystem Resilience Duty under Section 6 of the Environment (Wales) Act: planning what actions it will deliver and reporting on outcomes achieved to WG.
+Alongside the strategy an Action Plan will be developed.
+E&PP We will work towards ensuring that CCC meets its Biodiversity and Ecosystem Resilience Duty under Section 6 of the Environment (Wales) Act: planning what actions it will deliver and reporting on outcomes achieved to WG.
 Evidencing links between this work and the requirements of the Well-being of Future Generations (Wales) Act 2015.
-(Ref 15193) We will work towards ensuring that CCC regularly updates its Environment Act Forward Plan as required by the legislation.
-(Ref 15194) 1 CCC's 2020-2023 Environment Act Forward Plan went to CMT in March 2022, and to Scrutiny in July 2022.
+(Ref 15193) ✓ CCC's 2020-2023 Environment Act Forward Plan went to CMT in March 2022, and to Scrutiny in July 2022.
 The plan sets out the actions that CCC are taking deliver this duty and includes target dates for delivery of all actions.
-All officers responsible for the delivery of the actions set out in the plan have been made aware of this responsibility and the need to report on the actions.
+All officers responsible E&PP We will work towards ensuring that CCC regularly updates its Environment Act Forward Plan as required by the legislation.
+(Ref 15194) ✓ for the delivery of the actions set out in the plan have been made aware of this responsibility and the need to report on the actions.
 E&PP Ensure staff across CCC at all levels are aware of the need to deliver CCC's Environment Act Forward Plan and their role in doing this.
 (Ref 15195) ✓ E&PP We will ensure that CCC's own development projects deliver biodiversity enhancements, ecological mitigation and compensation, as per the legislation and policy.
 (Ref 15196) ~ CCC's Project ecologist works on CCC development e.g. Gwenllian School, Kidwelly, and the re-routing of the cycle way in Lower St Clears, to address and progress the ecological issues such applications raise.
 At Gwenllian school, biodiversity mitigation, compensation and enhancement has focused on providing alternative dormouse habitat consistent with NRW's EU Protected Species Licencing requirements, which in time will also provide mitigation for the loss of bat habitat on site.
 Reptile populations will be translocated to local suitable site as a means of safeguarding these populations, and the loss of marshy grassland habitat onsite, due to the development will be mitigated by the creation of a new swale, that will be established with native wetland species.
 The need to re-route the cycle way in Lower St Clears has provided the opportunity for us to purchase a 4ha field and move the cycle way away from the river.
 The long-term plan is to manage the 4ha field as Local Nature Reserve, secure this designation, re-route through the cycle way along the edge of this filed away from the river, so that it is not subject to erosion.
-The field includes 1 ha of wet land fen which is species rich and there is the potential for the labelies of the remaining 3ha to become richer in biodiversity if E&PP
+The field includes 1 ha of wet land fen which is species rich and there is the potential for the properties of the remaining 3ha to become richer in biodiversity if E&PP